 While there’s no cure for cirrhosis, medicines are available to help treat some of the underlying causes, including hepatitis C, and prevent further complications and damage.

-For people suffering with cirrhosis, maintaining a healthy lifestyle can help.
+For people living with cirrhosis, maintaining a healthy lifestyle can help.
 That includes adopting habits such as:

-- Avoiding the use of alcohol or non-steroidal anti-inflammatory drugs
+- Avoiding the use of alcohol or nonsteroidal anti-inflammatory drugs (NSAIDs).

 It’s also important to watch for any signs of bleeding, yellow color to the skin, confusion, fever, and abdominal swelling.